 Our overseas students usually have a minimum IELTS score of 5.5 or approved GCSE / IGCSE qualification to start on our A-level programme.
 They receive timetabled IELTS lessons from specialised teachers throughout Years 12 and 13.
 All classes are taught in English and overseas students have to keep up with their first language-speaking peers.
 We also ensure that only English is spoken in our academic buildings at all times.

-In Year 12, students may take 3 or 4 AS subjects, provided they have passed GCSE English at Grade C or better, or have an equivalent qualification.
-Many overseas students take three AS levels alongside timetabled IELTS lessons.
-Our fast-track A-level students will also usually take three A-level subjects, studying each at a more intensive level.
+In Year 12, students may take 3 or 4 GCE subjects, provided they have passed GCSE English at Grade 4 or better, or have an equivalent qualification.
+Many overseas students take three subjects alongside timetabled IELTS lessons.
+Every year, a group of students joins in January of Year 12 and take 3 A-level subjects in 5 terms instead of 6.